python/cpython/Doc/using/windows.rst

 For those who want to bundle Python into their application or distribution, the following advice will prevent conflicts with other installations:

-* Include a ``pyvenv.cfg`` file alongside your executable containing ``applocal = true``.
-This will ensure that your own directory will be used to resolve paths even if you have included the standard library in a ZIP file.
-  It will also ignore user site-packages and other paths listed in the registry.
+* Include a ``sys.path`` file alongside your executable containing the directories to include.
+This will ignore user site-packages and other paths listed in the registry or in environment variables.

-* If you are loading :file:`python3.dll` or :file:`python35.dll` in your own executable, explicitly call :c:func:`Py_SetPath` or (at least) :c:func:`Py_SetProgramName` before :c:func:`Py_Initialize`.
+* If you are loading :file:`python3.dll` or :file:`python36.dll` in your own executable, explicitly call :c:func:`Py_SetPath` or (at least) :c:func:`Py_SetProgramName` before :c:func:`Py_Initialize`.